lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ## Promotion of ECDH into a KEM {#sec-DHKEM}

-The elliptic curve Diffie-Hellman algorithm identified by the OID `id-ecDH` as defined in [RFC5480] and [SEC1] is a key agreement algorithm requiring both parties to contribute an asymmetric keypair to the derivation of the shared secret.
+The elliptic curve Diffie-Hellman algorithm identified by the OID `id-ecDH` as defined in [RFC5480] and [SEC1] is a key agreement algorithm requiring both parties to contribute an asymmetric keypair to the derivation of the shared secret key.
 A "key agreement" type algorithm has the following API:

    * `DH(skX, pkY) -> ss`: Each party combines their secret key `skX` with the other party's public key `pkY`.